futurestudio/hapi-jwt/README.md

 ### Decode a JWT and access the payload
+You can access the JWT payload via `await request.jwt.payload()`.
+Accessing the payload expects a valid JWT in the authorization request header.
+The authorization header must be in a format like `Bearer <your-jwt>`.

-Accessing the payload automatically decodes the bearer token from the request headers.
-Calling `request.jwt.payload()` returns a `Payload` instance:
+Calling `request.jwt.payload()` returns a `Payload` instance containing the JWT claims set:

 ```js
 server.route({